FAQs about the Medical Dog Program

 How can I help?

 The Medical Dog Program at Children's Colorado is supported by generous donations from our community.
-If you'd like to help the Medical Dog Program grow, please make a donation to Ralph's fundraising page through the Children's Hospital Colorado Foundation.
-Your donation supports ongoing care for Ralph, Halo and Galaxy while helping us to add more medical dogs to our team.
+If you'd like to help the Medical Dog Program grow, please make a donation through the Children's Hospital Colorado Foundation.
+Your donation supports the dogs' ongoing care while helping us add more medical dogs to our team.